poppy-project/poppy-docs/en/assembly-guides/ergo-jr/mechanical-construction.md

 ![Test your robot](img/IHM/start_api.png)

-**Now the best moment has come**: click on the **START DANCE** button.
+Click on the **START DANCE** button.
 If your robot is dancing congratulations, you're done with the assembly!

 Feel free to discover the whole robot software on your own.
 In particular, have a look at these important elements:
 * **The logs**: they record all events happening on your robot.
 If something goes wrong the logs will be very useful to understand what the issue is